robyfofo/PhpSimplyGest/README.md

 - donwload the archive
 - unpack it in your folder
 - see in Database folder.
-Install the table's database dumpsvwith your dadabase managemant tool.
+Install the table's database dumps with your database managemant tool.
-- the default username is "user" with password "user".
+- the default username is "root" with password "root".